First steps

 webhookUrl

 This is an optional parameter.
-If provided, vouch will send a POST request to this URL with the generated Web Proof once the verification process is complete.
+If provided, vouch will send a POST request to this URL with the generated Web Verification once the verification process is complete.

 Make sure your webhook handler is capable of processing POST requests.